-*Lily receives regular physical therapy and is walking (and running!) using a gait trainer.
+*Lily receives regular physical therapy and is walking (and running, which she prefers!) using a gait trainer.
+She rides an adaptive bike meant for people with disabilities, which has straps to help keep her feet positioned correctly on the pedals.
 She’s so amazing!
-She now lives at Courage Home Purple, with her 2 co-foster mothers and 13 siblings. *Lily is available and listed for adoption!
-Read more here.
+She now lives at Courage Home Purple, with her 2 co-foster mothers and 9 siblings.

 In America, education is so important to every child; however, in India, children with disabilities must fight and be advocated for in order to attend school. *Lily attends a special education program in a private school 3 days a week, does home school with her foster mothers and ayahs 3 days a week, and has Sunday off to rest. *Lily loves school!
 Know what’s amazing?
 This is the first time *Lily has been allowed to go to school.

 Yes, you read that right – she is attending school for the first time in her entire life.
 While most children begin school in America at the age of 4 or 5, *Lily is 9 and is finally getting the opportunity to have what other children on the other side of the world have without worry.
 How can a child, who wants to learn and wants to go to school, be denied an education just because she lives with disabilities?
 There are many children who take school for granted, who wake up in the morning and do not want to go to school.
 Because where they live, they don’t have to think twice about whether or not they will get kicked out of school because of things they can’t control.

 This happened to one of Carrie’s former foster daughters, *Paula (click her name to meet her).
 You can read the full story about this over at Carrie’s blog (here). *Paula now lives at Jubilee Home.
 She needs $85/month more in funds to be fully sponsored.
 Sign up to sponsor her here!